 Here you’re going to learn how to find influencers that will really get your audience excited – and interested in buying your products!

-We’ve spoken to four influencers from Spain: @cooltourtheblog, @deliciousmartha, @nadinecaldera and @albabortb to gain insights into this unique world.
-These powerful Instagram users told us all about their backgrounds and experience, their followers and the various brands they collaborate with.
+We’ve also spoken to four influencers from Spain (@cooltourtheblog, @deliciousmartha, @nadinecaldera, @albabortb)to gain insights into this unique world.
+They shared with us their backgrounds and experience, their followers and the various brands they collaborate with.

-They’ve also given us some tips on how to find influencers from the vast online array.
+They’ve also given us some of their own tips on how to find influencers from the vast online array.
 So let’s do it!